tekgrinder/flipping-copilot-custom-features/README.md

 ----------------------------------------------------------------------------------
 ## THIS IS A JANKY FORK
 This fork is a mod of the Flipping Copilot OSRS client plugin.
 I made this fork because there were features I wanted and because I wanted a project for testing LLM coding capabilities.
 All changes to this project were made using Anthropic Claude-Sonnet 3.5 along with [Open Hands](https://github.com/All-Hands-AI/OpenHands).
 I HAVE NO IDEA WHAT I AM DOING.
 I WILL NOT HELP YOU.
 I WILL ALMOST CERTAINLY NOT FIX ANY BUGS YOU ENCOUNTER.
+Discord: .tekis

 DO NOT ASK THE DEVS OF THE FLIPPING COPILOT PLUGIN FOR HELP IF YOU CHOOSE TO USE THIS FORK.
 ----------------------------------------------------------------------------------